medic/cht-docs/content/en/contribute/medic/onboarding/all-the-things.md

 #### Distributed team
 * Without some effort, it’s easy for things to feel lonely or isolated
-* Default to asynchronous things
+* Default to asynchronous communications
 * Respect teammate timezones (including your own!)

 #### Expensify